How to Change The Sand in a Pool Filter

 Over time, the sand inside the filter loses its coarseness and becomes smooth and round.
 This makes it very hard for the sand to catch really small debris particles.

 Sand is like a fine wine, it gets better with age, but then has its peak and it’s all downhill from there.
 Unlike wine, this time period is very short.
 Every 3 to 5 years you should change the sand in a pool filter.

 NOTE: This is very easy to do.
 Just follow the directions and you will save yourself some money.

 What You’ll Need

-- Pool filter sand (check your filter’s manual for the amount)
+- Pool filter sand or filter sand substitute (check your filter’s manual for the amount)